How Much Time Should You Spend on Sermon Prep?

 How much time should we pastors spend preparing a sermon?
 Recently I watched a video where a famous pastor answered that question.
 His response, “I study and read all the time and it takes me about one to two hours to put a sermon together.”
 Yikes!
-When I heard that, I felt guilty because there’s no way I can prepare a sermon that quickly.
+When I heard that, I felt guilty because there’s no way I can do sermon prep that quickly.
 I’m sure this pastor’s heart was right, but I wish he had qualified himself more.
 I doubt very many of us are that speedy.
 Here are some thoughts on sermon prep time

 It depends on…